Mokazel/create-hls/README.md

 // You can then use a tool like zeit/pkg to build a standalone desktop app for your stream
 $ pkg http://example.com
 ```

----

-Made with ❤ by some Twich users (h2x / crumble)

-Seidan did all the 💩 stuff